-&lt;sup>16 For a helpful discussion of the different traditions in thinking about ideology, see Eagleton (2007, especially Ch.
-1).

-&lt;sup>17 One advantage to taking ideology to be orthodoxy is that it is easier to capture what is way in which ideology is "illusory."
+16 For a helpful discussion of the different traditions in thinking about ideology, see Eagleton [2007, esp. ch.
+1]).
+17 One advantage to taking ideology to be orthodoxy is that it is easier to capture what is way in which ideology is 'illusory.'
 Orthodoxy is illusory because it doesn't capture social reality, but provides a kind of public rationalization of that reality that masks what is really at issue.
 (Thanks to Christopher Zurn for pointing this out.)
 I don't deny that a useful way to think about 'ideology' is to locate it in orthodoxy (if one opts for the pejorative sense then orthodoxy that masks injustice, or in the non-pejorative sense, for orthodoxy generally).
-On the account I favor, however, ideology resides in the doxa, so where is the illusion?
+On the account I favour, however, ideology resides in the doxa, so where is the illusion?
 Doxa, as social meanings, are not necessarily propositional, and shape social reality.
 This, in fact, I take to be a benefit of viewing ideology this way.
 (The slogan is: ideology (sometimes) makes itself true.)
 On this account, the notion of illusion cannot simply be a matter of falsehood.
-MacKinnon reaches for the idea by saying, "This epistemology does not at all deny that a relation exists between thought and some reality other than thought, or between human activity (mental or otherwise) and the products of that activity.
-Rather, it redefines the epistemological issue from being the scientific one, the relation between knowledge and objective reality, to the problem of the relation of consciousness to social being" (MacKinnon 1989, 98-99).
-I would suggest a different framing, viz., that ideology (social meanings, doxa) are illusory in the sense that they frame (and constrain) a particular set of options as inevitable, natural, good - as "reality" that is simply given - when, in fact, it is none of these.

-distortion, and so is not fully, or aptly, disclosed (Spivak 1988).
-For example, in some social contexts forms of lesbian desire are culturally unintelligible, for any representation of lesbian desire is rendered "intelligible" by modeling it on heterosexual desire with two females.
-But such "intelligibility," one might argue, does symbolic violence to the phenomenon (Butler 1990, Rich 1980).
-The culturally unintelligible is not part of what "goes without saying because it comes without saying" that can simply become an object of contestation.
+MacKinnon reaches for the idea by saying, desire are culturally unintelligible, for any representation of lesbian desire is rendered 'intelligible' by modelling it on heterosexual desire with two females.
+But such 'intelligibility,' one might argue, does symbolic violence to the phenomenon [Butler 1990; Rich 1980].
+The culturally unintelligible is not part of what 'goes without saying because it comes without saying' that can simply become an object of contestation.

-Second, Bourdieu (1972/1977) represents doxa as if it is constituted by consensus, and is unanimous (168): "each agent tacitly [accepts the doxa] by the mere fact of acting in accord with social convention" (169).
+Second, Bourdieu [1972: 168] represents doxa as if it is constituted by consensus and is unanimous: 'each agent tacitly [accepts the doxa] by the mere fact of acting in accord with social convention' [ibid.: 169].
 In other terms, doxa is hegemonic.
-But as James Scott has argued, things are always (and thankfully) much more complicated:
+18 But as James Scott has argued, things are always (and thankfully) much more complicated:

 Every subordinate group creates, out of its ordeal, a "hidden transcript" that represents a critique of power spoken behind the back of the dominant.
 The powerful, for their part, also develop a hidden transcript representing the practices and claims of their rule that cannot be openly avowed.
-A comparison of the hidden transcript of the weak with that of the powerful and of both hidden transcripts to the public transcript of power relations offers a substantially new way of understanding resistance to domination.
-(Scott 1990, xii)
+A comparison of the hidden transcript of the weak with that of the powerful and of both hidden transcripts to the public transcript of power relations offers a substantially new way of understanding resistance to domination [Scott 1990: xii].

-So at least within the field of opinion (perhaps also within doxa?), we should include a distinction between the public transcripts from the "hidden" transcripts (see Figure 3).
-This distinction encourages us to locate sites and forms of resistance that provide resources for ideology critique, e.g., counter-publics (Fraser 1990; Warner 2002; Medina 2013).
-Moreover, the differences between public and hidden transcripts can illuminate how cultural domination functions in the public sphere, e.g., by silencing, distortion, and marginalization (Scott 1990, 5).
-And resistance revealed in hidden transcripts can attest to the limits of a dominant ideology, thus avoiding the presumption that we are all merely "cultural dupes" and the anxiety that hegemony is so complete that social change is impossible because unthinkable (Scott 1990, 90-96; Silbey).
+So at least within the field of opinion (perhaps also within doxa?), we should include a distinction between the public transcripts from the 'hidden' transcripts (see Figure 3).
+19 This distinction encourages us to locate sites and forms of resistance that provide resources for ideology critique, for example, counter-publics [Fraser 1990; Warner 2002; Medina 2013].
+Moreover, the differences between public and hidden transcripts can illuminate how cultural domination functions in the public sphere, for example, by silencing, distortion, and marginalization [Scott 1990: 5].
+And resistance revealed in hidden transcripts can attest to the limits of a dominant ideology, thus avoiding the presumption that we are all merely 'cultural dupes' and the anxiety that hegemony is so complete that social change is impossible because unthinkable [Scott 1990: 90-6; Silbey 1998].